cheesasaurus/v-rising-shard-police/README.md

 - Limit players to 1 shard buff at a time.
 Activating a shard replaces any previously held shard buff with the new one.
   - Optional, can be enabled/disabled via config.
 Enabled by default.
   - demo: https://www.youtube.com/watch?v=-rOv9I48Xks
+- Prevent placed shards from being moved by owner during raid hours.
+  - Optional, can be enabled/disabled via config.
+Enabled by default.
 - Commands (admin only) to remove shard buffs from players.
   - `.shard-buffs-remove Bobby` removes the shard buffs from the player named "Bobby". (`.sbr Bobby` for short)
   - `.shard-buffs-remove-everyone` removes the shard buffs from all players. (`.sbre` for short)